hydrokat/docker-compose-laravel/README.md

 If you already have a project and want dockerize it with this docker compose project, just copy your source code to `./src`.
 Create a new `./src` directory if it's not there yet.
 If you want to create a new project:

 - Delete the `./src` directory if there is one.
-- Run `docker compose run --rm composer create-project laravel/laravel:^11.0 .`.
+- Run `docker compose run --rm installer`.
 This command will run the laravel installation process.

 ## Running the project
 Running the project is as easy as running `docker-compose up -d --build site`.
 You may omit `-d` if you want to see the web server's request logs.